Parental Leave Pay

-- be the primary carer of a newborn or recently adopted child
+- be the main carer of a newborn or newly adopted child

 Eligibility & payment rates

 To be eligible for Parental Leave Pay, you need to meet certain criteria.